ryanhalliday/woocommerce-ddrp/readme.txt

 On any page that displays the products other than the single product page, the button shows as "Read More", as though the product is not available.

-Also exposes a global `$customers_downloadable_products` for usage elsewhere on your website such as product grid download buttons.
+Also exposes a global `$som_user_dl_permissions` for usage elsewhere on your website such as product grid download buttons.
 Check the code for usage.

 == Installation ==